 Entry-level positions in development, while competitive, often do not require a graduate degree.
 These positions are usually very administrative, so applicants with a graduate degree might hear they are overqualified for the job.

-There are many general degrees out there that can be applicable for a global development career: a master’s in international affairs, public affairs or even international development are just a few of them.
+There are many general degrees out there that can be applicable to a global development career: A master’s in international affairs, public affairs or even international development, are just a few.
 These degrees provide a good grounding that can lead to careers in a variety of functions and disciplines.
-The flexibility this offers are why they are so popular and employers value professionals who can bring flexible thinking to the workplace.

 Increasingly, more generalist programs offer specialists tracks and technical programs offer dual degrees in other areas.
-If you can’t decide which route to pursue, consider one of these where you may get the best of both worlds.
+If you can’t decide which route to pursue, consider one of these to get the best of both worlds.

-3. Analyze the job market in your chosen field of study before you sign that tuition check
+3. Analyze the job market before you sign that tuition check

-You may have found a great program you are excited about that will give you the training you need to pursue the career of your dreams.
+You may have found a great program that will give you the training you need to pursue the career of your dreams.
 But before you invest money and time, make sure there will actually be opportunities on the other side.
 Ask the school for statistics on job placement and look to see where recent graduates were placed.
 Talk to seasoned professionals with the same degree and ask them what prospects they see for recent graduates.
-Scan the job boards and see what vacancies are — or aren’t — out there.
-I talk to people all the time who are drowning in debt from their new degrees and yet they still can’t find jobs.
+Scan the job boards and see what vacancies there are — or aren’t — out there.

-4. Look more at the practical experience the program will provide, less at the university name
+4. Look at the practical experience over the university name

-For example, some programs allow you to do field work as part of your degree or facilitate internships with major development organizations.
+For example, some programs allow you to do fieldwork as part of your degree or facilitate internships with major development organizations.
 Also look at the location of the program.
-If the program is based in a city where a lot of development activity happens — like Brussels, London or Washington, D.C. — there will likely be more opportunities for networking at seminars, conferences and events as well as internship opportunities throughout the year.
+If the program is based in a city where a lot of development activity happens — such as Brussels, London or Washington, D.C. — there will likely be more opportunities for networking at seminars, conferences, and events as well as internship opportunities throughout the year.

-5. Most employers are skeptical of online degrees
+5. Employers can be skeptical of online degrees

 Given the global nature of international development work, pursuing an online degree makes sense logistically and makes graduate education more accessible to people based outside of some of the education centers.
-However, most employers I talk to are skeptical of online degrees and do not give them as much weight as those obtained from a brick and mortar institution.
+However, some employers are skeptical of online degrees and do not give them as much weight as those obtained from a brick and mortar institution.

 6. Try to work and study at the same time